-- Occupational health, including farmworkers rights, injury prevention, respiratory illness, heat-related illness, and pesticide exposure;
+Occupational health, including injury and accident prevention, pesticide exposure, respiratory illness, heat-related illness; and farmworker rights;

 Access to health care, including best practices for health prevention and promotion; strategies for expanding health insurance; legal aspect of access to health care; and the use of technology to reduce health disparities and health information technologies.